aboorde/prft-interview-assessment/README.md

 │   │   ├───compile-css
 │   │   ├───build-bower-js
 │   │   └───copy-assets
-│   └───zip									??Create dist at builds/interview.war
+│   └───zip						Create dist at builds/interview.war
-│───test									??Run test once and exit(karma) └───tdd										??Watch for file changes and re-run tests on each change(karma, NOT tested)
+│───test						  Run test once and exit(karma)
+└───tdd								Watch for file changes and re-run tests on each change(karma, NOT tested)
 ```